Am309807/Courses-Enrollment/README.md

 6-Run the Development Server:
 python manage.py runserver

+Registration and Login:
-6-For registration and login, it is done through the application interface supported by Django, where registration is done through: http://127.0.0.1:8000/api/register/ and login can be done through a request: http://127.0.0.1:8000/api/login/ refresh user token: http://127.0.0.1:8000/token/refresh/
+1-For registration and login, it is done through the application interface supported by Django, where registration is done through: http://127.0.0.1:8000/api/register/
+2-and login can be done through a request: http://127.0.0.1:8000/api/login/
+3-refresh user token:
+http://127.0.0.1:8000/token/refresh/

-7-Application interface testing:
+Application interface testing:
--View all available courses:
+1-View all available courses:
 Request type:GET  http://127.0.0.1:8000/api/courses/
--Register for a course:
+2-Register for a course:
 Request type:POST  http://127.0.0.1:8000/api/enroll
 example: